jeff-wise/haskell-starter-kit-blog/README.md

 ### Ready to start building *and deploying* applications with Haskell?

-This is your Starter Kit for building your own blog using Haskell and the power of <ins>pure, strongly-typed functional programming</ins>.
+This Starter Kit will help you create your own blog powered by Haskell and the power of <ins>pure, strongly-typed functional programming</ins>.

 Does this tutorial look too long?
 Want your blog now?
 Clone this